peterokwara/Real-Estate/README.md

 - Gets the seed from the `.secret file` within the contracts file
 - Instantiates the contract running on Rinkeby
 - Submits proofs to the contract running on Rinkeby and also mints a token for it
-- Ensure the `appAddress` is correct and the `infuraKey` is also correct

-Ensure the node modules are installed at the root of the project.
+Ensure the `appAddress` is correct and the `infuraKey` is correct.
+The node modules are should also be installed at the root of the project.
 This can be done by running:

 ```console
 npm install